OA1032/Uno/README.md

 # Currently the ML model can only recognise the number 4 and 6

+# Colour limits will need to be changed to make sure the correct colours are detected adequately.
+Depending on the place the camera capture is taking place the camera serveral other factors the colour limit values will need to be adjusted.

 # File Pathways will need to be adjusted based on where the images are saved

 # Execution